Is Udemy Worth it? Pros and Cons For Creatives

 The best teachers on Udemy are very good and worth finding.

 If you read Trustpilot, some refunds have not been honored and people’s anger is directed toward the lack of customer support.
-Although the complaints are from a vocal minority, you can only conclude that there is an element of risk.
+You can only conclude that there is an element of risk.

 I’ve been selling my art for over 20 years and make enough money to spend all winter in the tropics.
 Wanna know how?